DynamoDS/DynamoPrimer/03_Anatomy-of-a-Dynamo-Definition/3-2_dynamo_libraries.md

 ![Watch and Watch3D](images/3-3/04-WatchNodes.png)

-> 1. Watch - Note that when you select an item in teh Watch Node it will be tagged in the Watch3D and 3D Previews
+> 1. Watch - Note that when you select an item in the Watch Node it will be tagged in the Watch3D and 3D Previews
 2. Watch3D - Grab the bottom right grip to resize and navigate with you mouse the same way you would in the 3D Preview

 ####3.3.2.3.
 Code Block
 **Code Block** Nodes can be used to define a block of code with lines separated by semi-colons.
 This can be as simple as ```X/Y```.
 We can also use Code Blocks as a short cut to defining a Number Input or call to another Node's functionality.
-The syntax to do so follows the Naming Convention of the **Dynamo textual language** in **Section 3.2.3**.
+The syntax to do so follows the Naming Convention of the Dynamo textual language in Section 3.2.3.
 Let's try to make a Circle with this shortcut:

 ![Code Block Shortcut](images/3-3/05-CodeBlock.png)

 >1.
-Double Click to create a **Code Block Node**
+Double Click to create a **Code Block** Node
 2. Type ```Circle.ByCenterPointRadius(x,y);```
 3. Clicking on the Workspace to clear the selection should add ```x``` and ```y``` inputs automatically
 4. Create a **Point.ByCoordinates** Node and a **Number Slider** then connect them to the inputs of the Code Block